Constanța History and Archaeology Museum: History

 As early as 1878, the year when the Romanian Old Kingdom acquired Northern Dobruja, its first prefect, Remus Opreanu, proposed creating an archaeology museum.
 This was soon done, in Opreanu's office.
 After the prefecture building burned down in 1882, the surviving pieces were housed in the public garden pavilion.
 By 1911, the surviving collection was in storage at a local high school.
 That year, Vasile Pârvan, head of the National Museum of Antiquities, wrote a report calling for a permanent museum in Constanța; this is considered its founding charter.
 From 1912, the museum was located in a kiosk in the city park.
 It was moved into a wing of the city hall in 1928, opening two years later.
-The city hall building, now that of the museum, was built between 1912 and 1921, and designed by Victor Ștefănescu in the Romanian Romanian style.
+The city hall building, now that of the museum, was built between 1912 and 1921, and designed by Victor Ștefănescu in the Romanian National Style.

 By the 1930s, the museum was becoming crowded; donations, acquisitions and excavations were constantly expanding the collection.
 In 1937, the archaeology section held 272 items.
 In 1957, the museum was reorganized under the leadership of Vasile Canarache and moved into a new building, now the Archbishop's Palace.
 It featured exhibit space, a restoration laboratory, a specialized library and modern equipment.
 Eventually, this space too became insufficient, as the history section stopped with the Middle Ages.
 In 1977, the museum moved into the entire city hall building.